warawoot-toppo/flappy-bird-2-grey/README.md

 - [ ] score

 ## Warning
-- Please don't forget to wear headphone.
+- Please don't forget to wear your headphone.
 - Don't open the speaker when you playing this game.

 ## Big Thanks